-Figure 12.
+Figure 15.
 Sample flow during normal operation.

-The 9032 Sodium analyzer system is comprised of a combination sheet metal and plastic enclosure.
+The 9031C Sodium analyzer system is comprised of separate combination sheet metal and plastic enclosures.
 The internal hydraulic components and pipe work are mounted onto a sample panel connected to the cabinet.
-Sample enters through the inlet compression fitting at the bottom of the case and first passes through the sample flow switch before going to the heat exchanger.
+Sample enters through the inlet compression fitting at the bottom of the case and first passes through the heat exchanger.
 The heat exchanger is used to keep the sample temperature and calibration solutions temperature at equilibrium during calibration.
 Drastic and sudden changes in solution temperature may have a negative effect on electrode performance.

-After flowing through the heat exchanger, the sample passes through a constant head (the constant head unit stabilizes the effect of changes in sample inlet flowrate) and then through the 3 solenoid valves.
-After flow passes through the third solenoid valve (valve furthest to the left) it is then delivered to the entrainment 'T' where an alkaline vapor buffer is added to the sample in order to raise the pH value.
+After flowing through the heat exchanger, the sample passes through a 3-way solenoid valve.
+After the valve the sample flows through the constant head (the constant head unit stabilizes the effect of changes in sample inlet flowrate).
+After flow passes through the constant head piece it is then delivered to the entrainment 'T' where an alkaline vapor buffer is added to the sample in order to raise the pH value.
 After the sample and vapor reagent are mixed, the solution is sent to the flowcell where it comes into contact with the sodium and reference electrodes.

-The sample flows past the electrodes and exits the flowcell.
-Sample then exits through the left-side portion of the drain located in the bottom of the case.
-(The drain has two exits - one for buffered sample and one for sample overflow.)
-The potential developed between the sodium measuring (ion-responsive) electrode and reference electrode is logarithmic with respect to changes in sodium ion concentration.
-The signal from the electrodes is fed to the pre-amplifier, which converts the voltage into current.
+The sample flows past the electrodes and exits the flowcell through the drain located in the bottom of the case.
+The potential developed between the sodium measuring (ion-responsive) electrode and calomel reference electrode is logarithmic with respect to changes in sodium ion concentration.
+The signal from the electrodes is fed to the preamplifier, which converts the voltage into current.
 The output from pre-amplifier is then sent to the transmitter unit via the interconnection cable.

 A temperature sensor (thermistor) is housed in the flow cell and detects the temperature of the sample.
-The thermistor is connected to the transmitter unit and compensates for changes in output from the electrode pair over a range of 41°F to 131°F (5 °C to 55°C).
+The thermistor is connected to the transmitter unit and compensates for changes in output from the electrode pair over a range of 41° F to 131° F (5 °C to 55°C).